-Vote In Person: Many stockholder meetings have attendance requirements including, but not limited to, the possession of an attendance ticket issued by the entity holding the meeting.
-Please check the meeting materials for any special requirements for meeting attendance.
-At the meeting, you will need to request a ballot to vote these shares.
+Vote In Person: Many stockholder meetings have attendance requirements including, but not limited to, the possession of an attendance ticket issued by the entity holding the meeting or other documentation.
+Please check the meeting materials for any special requirements for meeting attendance (whether in person or virtual-only).

-Vote By Internet: Go to www.prosyvote.com/IHMIF or, from a smartphone, scan the QR Barcode above.
-Have the information that is printed in the box marked by the arrow - XXXX XXXX XXXX (located on the following page) available and follow the instructions.
+Vote By Internet: Go to www.proxyvote.com/IH/IIF or, from a smartphone, scan the QR Barcode above.
+Have the information that is printed in the box marked by the arrow - XXXX XXXXX XXXXX (located on the following page) available and follow the instructions.